 Our experienced lawyers have helped countless slip and fall victims pursue financial compensation in the wake of severe injuries, bringing a trusted combination of compassionate guidance and aggressive representation to each case we take on.
 You can trust us to offer personalized solutions to your legal problems.

 We believe that you deserve to be compensated for your injuries.
 In a personal injury lawsuit, accident victims like you can pursue valuable financial compensation for a wide range of injuries and financial losses, including:

-New York, Delaware, Pennsylvania and New Jersey have strong histories of civil law, traditions that afford victims of negligence the powerful right to pursue compensation.
+Pennsylvania has a strong history of civil law with traditions that afford victims of negligence the powerful right to pursue compensation.
 If you were injured, if you can no longer work, there is hope.
 Let our experienced slip and fall attorneys guide you.
 We have the experience and resources you need to win.

 When you enter a commercial or residential property, you have the right to a reasonable expectation that the property and premises have been maintained in a reasonably safe manner.
-This is your right as a resident of New York, Delaware, Pennsylvania or New Jersey.
+This is your right as a resident of the Commonwealth of Pennsylvania.
 In many cases, your right even extends to the sidewalks outside residential and commercial properties, where property owners are also obligated to maintain safe conditions.